department-for-transport-public/tinScrape/README.md

 This function webscrapes the any technical notes that accompany a publication.
 This covers notes and definitions and background quality reports.
 The function calls on other functions that are found in the utils.R script which are designed to extract hyperlinks that pertain to statistical outputs only (specifically the `collect_collections()` and `collect_links()` functions), and regex-based functions, such as `grepl()`, to filter for specific words that relate to these types of documents.

 No argument is required to use this function as the Stats at DfT webpage is hardcoded into the function in the first instance.

+For scraping the ORR technical notes, related to their tables, the `scrape_orr_methodology()` function is called.

 ### scrape_orr_tables